ionic-team/ionic-site/docs/guide/publishing.md

 $ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore HelloWorld-release-unsigned.apk alias_name
 ```

 This signs the apk in place.
-Finally, we need to run the zip align tool to optimize the APK:
+Finally, we need to run the zip align tool to optimize the APK.
+The `zipalign` tool can be found in `/path/to/Android/sdk/build-tools/VERSION/zipalign`.
+For example, on OS X with Android Studio installed, `zipalign` is in `~/Library/Android/sdk/build-tools/VERSION/zipalign`:

 ```bash
 $ zipalign -v 4 HelloWorld-release-unsigned.apk HelloWorld.apk